jj-for-everyone/jj-for-everyone.github.io/src/introduction.md

 ## What is version control and why should you use it?

-I will assume you're interested in considering version control for software development, but it can be used for other things as well.
+I will assume you're planning to use version control for software development, but it can be used for other things as well.
 For example, authoring professionally formatted documents with tools like [Typst](https://typst.app/).
 The source of this tutorial is stored in version control too!